Wildcards

 not always appropriate to pass all inputs as a lump to your action.
 For example,

-do) then we don’t want these being passed as input files to wordcount.py
+do) then we don’t want these being passed as input files to wordcount.py: it

 expects just one input file.